ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 1. In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click **Navigation Menu** icon ![the menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../../icons/vpc.svg) **> Reservations**.
 1. From your virtual server list or in the Reservation details page, click the server that you want to detach and then click **Actions** > **Detach**.
 1. To confirm, click **Detach**.

+## Detaching a server from a reservation from the CLI
+{: #removing-adding-server-reserved-capacity-cli-vpc}
+{: cli}

+For the steps to detach a virtual server from a reservation by using the CLI, see [Managing a reservation for VPC](/docs/vpc?topic=vpc-managing-reserved-capacity-vpc&interface=cli).

+## Detaching a server from a reservation with the API
+{: #removing-adding-server-reserved-capacity-api-vpc}
+{: api}

+For the steps to detach a virtual server from a reservation by using the API, see [Managing a reservation for VPC](/docs/vpc?topic=vpc-managing-reserved-capacity-vpc&interface=api).

 ## Adding CSPM in the console
 {: #cloud-security-posture-management}